jwargodeloitte/intensive-final-project/README.md

 - Jupyter notebook titled Data_Analysis_Master that contains all the final data analysis
 - PowerPoint presentation titled *intensive-final-project* that contains our findings and research throughout this entire research.

+### What packages did we use?
+ - Matplotlib
+ - Pandas
+ - SQL (SQLITE3)
+ - Numpy
+ - Seaborn
+ - Scipy.Stats

 ## Business Understanding
 ### Current Situation
 The movie business has been growing fast during the last decade and with the appearance of streaming services, movies are becoming reachable to everybody.
 The competition is tough so only a few new movie studios succeed.